ibm-telemetry/telemetry-config-schema/README.md

 ## JSX schema

 Determines configuration for JSX scope collection.
+This scope is only applicable to React packages, if the package you're instrumenting does not export React components please omit this key from your config file.

 The JSX scope captures (JSX) element-specific usage data for the instrumented package.
 Specifically: